jazzschmidt/skeleton-bash/README.md

 # skeleton:bash - Bash Script Framework

-**skeleton:bash** is a small framework that aims at providing the look-and-feel of any other *nix tool you and your users are used to.
+**skeleton:bash** is a small, declarative framework that aims at providing the look-and-feel of any other *nix tool you and your users are used to.
 It offers a convenient way to structure and organize your bash scripts and assists you in writing versatile and easy-to-use programs.